 Minimalist beauty.
 Bunkbed and futon bed.
 Sleep well.
 Up and out to Eugene in the morning.

 First off make our way to Hungry Bear Hemp foods where Hungry Bear himself Todd Dalotto is waiting for us.
-Todd has been a supporter of our journey since the start and I was sure anxious to check out his operation down in the historic Blair St. neighborhood.
+Todd has been a supporter of our journey since the start and I was sure anxious to check out his operation down in the historic Blair St. neighbourhood.
 The office space is turning into a hemp co-op space it seems.
 Todd is making his Hungry Bear Seedy Sweeties Snacks, as well as flour and butter here in his kitchen/lab.
 His colleague, Jerry is making Merry Hempsters body care products (lip balm, salve and ointments).

 The oil comes via their partner Erich who is sourcing and working on projects in Mongolia and Peru.
 In Peru the seeds are batch pressed removing only the finest of the abundant oil of the seed.
 The seed is left in good condition and since it is no longer viable, the seeds clear the feds without the sterilization ritual.
-The seeds are then ground into fine, nutritous flour.
+The seeds are then ground into fine, nutritious flour.
 Some seeds are crushed and used to coat the molasses and grain snack bars.

 Also Todd’s goal of hemp butter is now coming together.
-A savory and versatile butter that is sure to surprise a lot of people who don’t know this aspect of hemp.
+A savoury and versatile butter that is sure to surprise a lot of people who don’t know this aspect of hemp.
 Todd first envisioned making hemp butter while volunteering for Food Not Bombs where he tested his prototypes at weekly large free meals gatherings.

 The Merry Hempsters products use the same vital oil form Chile and combine the rich oil with wildcrafted herbs and essential oils to make the truly kind ointment and salve.
 Both are already standard in my travel first aid kit.
 Great for about any skin woe from surf coral cuts to achy knees to burnt out lips.